codenotary/codenotary.io/pages/blog/installing-immutable-ledger-on-almalinux.md

 SELinux enforces policies in which the docker-commpose binary is not allowed to be executed via systemd, so we just need to make sure we allow that and we'll be done; while theres's a chance this might not be your case depending on your installation security policies, it's worth making sure.

-Verify that your clc service is running using:
+Verify that your CodeNotary Immutable Ledger service is running using:

 ```bash
 $ sudo systemctl status cnlc.service